Skip to main content

 Applying configuration changes

-After creating or modifying .ona/mcp-config.json:
+After creating or modifying the file:

-1. Commit the file to your repository
+1. Save the file in your workspace

 Troubleshooting